gabrielrochasouza/Pure_node_js_api/README.md

     $ npm run dev

  ```
- If this doesn't run this command instead:
+ If this command doesn't run the project, use this command instead:
  ```

     $ node src/server.js